 - BA (Hons) Philosophy, University of Wales, June 2002

-I am a Registered Member of the BACP; my registration number is 092201 and my BACP Membership number is 733686.
+I am an Accredited Member of the BACP.
+My registration number is 092201 and my BACP Membership number is 733686.
 I am fully insured and adhere to the BACP's Ethical Framework.
-As well as seeing private clients I volunteer as a senior counsellor at the As You Are Centre in Southwick and have previously counselled students at Chichester University.
 As a professional counsellor, I ensure my skills, knowledge and personal effectiveness is kept up to date by regularly attending courses to support my Continuing Professional Development (CPD).
-I am in regular Supervision, which means I discuss my professional work with a BACP Senior Accredited Supervisor in order to maintain the highest level of care for my clients.
+I am in regular Supervision, which means I discuss my professional work with a BACP Accredited Supervisor in order to maintain the highest level of care for my clients.
 Clients are referred to anonymously, and Supervision is strictly confidential.

 Areas of counselling I deal with

 Session length and timings